JasonChang0320/Earthquake-Acceleration-Responce-Spectrum/README.md

 ## High-pass and low-pass filter

 Using Tkinter to build a GUI to determine the high pass filter of cut-off frequency.
-As for low-pass frequency we set is 10Hz, the parameter we set is below:
+As for low-pass frequency we set is 10Hz, the example code is below:

 ```python
 import scipy.signal as ss